TUM-Dev/NavigaTUM/webclient/Readme.md

 Note that new views are automatically included in the build, but new JS files in the `src/` directory are not.
 If you add a new JS file there you need to include it in `gulpfile.js`.

-## License
-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see https://www.gnu.org/licenses/.